BasKrueger/BasKrueger/README.md

 # Major Projects

-<p> Bigger projects that I created together with other developers and/or over a longer period of time. <br> Click on the Projects to learn more about them.</p>
+<p> A selection of bigger projects that I created together with other developers and/or over a longer period of time. <br> Click on the Projects to learn more about them.</p>

 [![ANN_Banner](readme/ANN_Banner_.png)](https://github.com/BasKrueger/Approachable-Artifical-Neural-Network)